govau/notify-client-java/README.md

 `Notification notification = client.getNotification(status, notificationType);`

 * `status` is a string that represents the status of the notifications you want returned.
-Options for status:
+Options for `status`:
     * null (for all status types)
     * delivered
     * failed
     * sending
 * `notificationType` is the type of notification to return.
-Options for notificaitonType:
+Options for `notificaitonType`:
     * null (for both types)
     * email
     * sms